yurijmi/icui/README.md

 ICUI isn't tested on any IE, but should work, but might require a JSON shim.

-ICUI currently extends the `Date` prototype with a `strftime` (written by Gianni Chiappetta) method, the plan is to drop this in the future.

 Currently ICUI doesn't support the rules and validations that have higher resolution than 1 day, however it should be fairly trivial to add these and in fact this is on the development roadmap.

-ICUI currently deals with all times as if they are UTC times.

 Development and Extension
 -------------------------